 Bank online securely through an Ubuntu live disc

-Edited by Rich, Eng, Anonymous, estrella sacragon and 1 other
+Edited by Rich, Eng, estrella sacragon, Lynn

 Banking online through a bootable operating system, which is stored on a removable disc, removes many of the pitfalls associated with computer viruses and Trojans.
 A live disc stores an image of the operating system that can be loaded when a computer is started.
 This tutorial will be about using a Linux-based Ubuntu image.
 A live disc boots before the default operating system of a machine.
 This prevents any malware from affecting the operating system which is installed on the live disc.
 The live disc boots entirely to the computer's RAM; therefore no data is stored on the hard drive.
 Once the live operating system session is ended, any data is completely erased.